 Restart tracking

 If the content drifts from its correct placement during the workflow, the user can reposition the workflow and reset its spatial reference.
 On the workflow menu, select the Reposition Workflow option.
 The user is prompted to reset the spatial reference of the workflow (e.g., rescan the marker) and then the workflow continues with the previous step.
-For more information, please see the page about tracking recommendations.
+For more information, please see the section tracking recommendations on this page.

 Different views on mobile devices